processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *\[Node, ...\]*

 A list of Erlang nodes to connect on ejabberd startup.
-This option is mostly intended for ejabberd customization and sofisticated setups.
+This option is mostly intended for ejabberd customization and sophisticated setups.
 The default value is an empty list.

 ## default\_db